-MSD Clean Water: A Stormwater Education Program
+MSD Clean Water: A Stormwater Education Program Grades K-12; Year-round

-The Metropolitan St. Louis Sewer District (MSD) Clean Water Education program provides educators throughout the MSD service area with free educational resources to help bring stormwater education to life in the classroom through hands-on demonstrations, action projects, and more.
+The Metropolitan St. Louis Sewer District Project Clear (MSDPC) Clean Water Education program provides educators throughout the MSD service area with free educational resources to help bring stormwater education to life in the classroom through hands-on demonstrations, action projects, and more.

-- Reserve an EnviroScape® Watershed model that can be brought directly to your school.
+- EnviroScape®: Reserve an EnviroScape® Watershed model that can be brought directly to your school.
 This model is a visual, hands-on tool that demonstrates how water pollution results from everyday activities.
-EarthWays staff can provide training to teachers on use of the model. - Participate in a storm drain marking project.
-These markers help show the community that storm drains can carry pollution to area rivers and streams. - Add a water testing kit to your reservation of an EnviroScape® model to extend learning.
+EarthWays Center staff can provide training to teachers on use of the model. - Storm Drain Marking: Participate in a storm drain marking project.
+These markers help show the community that storm drains can carry pollution to area rivers and streams. - Water Quality Testing: Add a water testing kit to your reservation of an EnviroScape[®] model to extend learning.

-For more information on the MSD Clean Water Education program, contact MSDCleanwater@mobot.org or call (314) 577-0281.
+For more information on the Metropolitan St. Louis Sewer District Project Clear (MSDPC) Clean Water Education program, contact MSDCleanwater@mobot.org or call (314) 577-0281.